ThomasHickman/RICE/docs.md

 #### Variables

 - `waiting_time`: `Duration`
-    The duration from when the
+    The duration from when the deal is completed to when the computation starts
 - `running_time`: `Duration`
-    The duration
+    The duration from the start of the computation and when it is killed
 - `killed_by`: `"user" | "provider"`
     The entity that kills the job.
 - `can_rebuy`: `boolean`